microsandbox/microsandbox/README.md

 # <sub><img height="18" src="https://octicons-col.vercel.app/device-desktop/A770EF">&nbsp;&nbsp;PROJECTS&nbsp;&nbsp;<sup><sup>B E T A</sup></sup></sub>

-Beyond its SDK for secure execution of untrusted code, microsandbox supports project-based development with familiar package-manager workflows.
+Beyond the SDK, microsandbox supports project-based development with familiar package-manager workflows.
 Think of it like npm or cargo, but for sandboxes!

-Create a Sandboxfile, define your environments, and manage your sandboxes with simple commands.
+Create a `Sandboxfile`, define your environments, and manage your sandboxes with simple commands.

 <br />